DannyM5262/DannyM5262/README.md

 - 💞️ I’m looking to collaborate on how to get started in IT space
 - 📫 How to reach me
 - 😄 Pronouns: She/Hers
-- ⚡ Fun fact: I was born on christmas and live in a city it snows 9 months out of the year :)
+- ⚡ Fun fact: I was born on Christmas and live in a city it snows 9 months out of the year :)

 <!---
 DannyM5262/DannyM5262 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.